 Many a time, the absence of a guideline/rule in Express.js tend to misguide people into thinking that their apps will work as well in any structure.
 But a growing codebase also burdens you with long route handlers.
 In that case, It’s not right to find your nose buried in bug fixing and patching most of the time.
 But the good news is that you can still develop a structure that will grow and also sustain its simplicity.
 In short, let’s figure out the best way to set up an Express app.
 This can be achieved gracefully using certain special characteristics of Express as well as some error-handling functionalities.
 First of all, the MVC architecture will help in parallel development with the view and business logic working side by side.
 This can be done with the support of all the features we discussed in the previous section- middleware, routes, models, and so on.
 Before you even begin to think of bug fixing, you need to avoid using synchronous code/blocking code which will increase the response time of your high-traffic website.
 Now, the first step of exceptional error handling if it exists is by using promises.
 Substituting promises with callbacks will help you solve errors in asynchronous code blocks.
 The second is the use of try-catch-the traditional method used to catch exceptions in asynchronous code.
 Other ways include logging or the use of a module like “debug”.
 Next is to set the NODE_ENV variable to “production”, specifying the environment in which the app is running.
 This step brings profound changes to Express.js’s ability to generate fewer error messages, generate CSS files, and cache view templates.
 The final step comes down to choosing a process manager like PM2, StrongLoop, or Forever and later running the app in clusters of processes so that the load is equally distributed.

 Some things are better done than said.
 In the case of technology, this cannot be agreed more.
-Since your backend has the capacity to make or break your business, it is important to consider validating how many of the claims made about Express are indeed true.
+Since your backend has the capacity to make or break your business, it is important to consider validating how many of the claims made about Express js for backend web applications are indeed true.
 So, here’s a reality check!

-Your search in every nook and cranny for custom Express.js development services ends at our doorstep.
-Pattem Digital adds a whole new dimension to your Node.js backends with the robust and minimalist Express framework.
-Irrespective of your industry we offer Express app projects that encompass a broader span of world-class features and functionalities.
-To get the best Express.js solutions in a shorter sprint, reach out to us for inquiries!
+Anchor on a refined journey as your pursuit for bespoke Express.js development services concludes at our threshold.
+Pattem Digital adds a whole new dimension to your Node.js backends, harnessing the robust and streamlined Express framework.
+Irrespective of your industry, our Express app projects encompass a vast array of world-class features and functionalities.
+To embrace the finest Express.js solutions within an accelerated sprint, reach out to us for inquiries!